wdhudiekou/UMF-CMGR/README.md

 # UMF-CMGR

- [IJCAI2022 Oral] Unsupervised Misaligned Infrared and Visible Image Fusion via Cross-Modality Image Generation and Registration
+**This repo provides the source code & data of our paper: Unsupervised Misaligned Infrared and Visible Image Fusion via Cross-Modality Image Generation and Registration [IJCAI2022 Oral Presentation] .**

+Coming soon...